Stowe House

-Stowe House is a grade I listed country house in Stowe, Buckinghamshire, England.
-It is the home of the private Stowe School and is owned by the Stowe House Preservation Trust which, by 2013, had spent more than £25m on restoration.
+Stowe House is a Grade I listed country house in Stowe, Buckinghamshire, England.
+It is the home of the private Stowe School and is owned by the Stowe House Preservation Trust.
+Over the years, it has been restored and maintained as one of the finest country houses in the UK.
 Stowe House is regularly open to the public.

-The gardens (known as Stowe Gardens, formerly Stowe Landscape Gardens), are a significant example of the English garden style, and, along with part of the Park, passed into the ownership of the National Trust in 1989.
-The parkland surrounding the gardens is open 365 days a year.
-National Trust members have free access to the gardens but there is a charge for all visitors to the house which goes towards the costs of restoration.
-The gardens and most of the parkland are listed Grade I separately from the House.
+The gardens (known as Stowe Gardens, formerly Stowe Landscape Gardens) are a significant example of the English landscape garden and, along with the parkland, passed into the ownership of the National Trust in 1989.
+Members of the National Trust have free access to the gardens, but there is a charge for all visitors to the house, which goes toward the costs of restoration.
+The gardens and most of the parkland are listed Grade I separately from the house.
 The park and gardens saw 213,721 visitors during 2020/21.

 History

 The medieval settlement of Stowe clustered around the parish church of St Mary's, Stowe.
-From 1330, the Osney Abbey maintained a manor house at Stowe occupied by a steward.
-Osney Abbey retained Stowe until it was forced to surrender its estates to the Crown in the Dissolution of the Monasteries in 1539.
+From 1330, Osney Abbey maintained a manor house at Stowe occupied by a steward.
+Osney Abbey retained Stowe until it was forced to surrender its estates to the Crown in the dissolution of the monasteries in 1539.

-Sir George Gifford MP owned Stowe Manor and Rectory.
+Sir George Gifford owned Stowe Manor and Rectory.
 He willed it to his son Thomas Gifford (born about 1542 died 16 February 1593).
 The Stowe estate was leased from Thomas Gifford in 1571 by Peter Temple whose son, John Temple, bought the manor and estate of Stowe in 1589 and it eventually became the home of the Temple family.
 Their family fortune was based on sheep farming, at Witney in Oxfordshire, and in 1546 they rented a sheep farm in Burton Dassett in Warwickshire.
 In the late 17th century, the house was completely rebuilt by Sir Richard Temple, 3rd Baronet, (c.1683) on the present site.
 This house is now the core of the mansion known today.